MEET THE MAKERS

 Norah Sadava Co-artistic director of Quote Unquote Collective, is a Toronto-based actor and creator with a background in devised physical theatre.
 A graduate of the MFA program at the Dell’Arte International School of Physical Theatre in Blue Lake, California, she has been involved in the writing and creation of new work with numerous companies both in Canada and internationally.
 Upon completion of her MFA, Norah co-founded The Hinterlands Ensemble in Milwaukee, Wisconsin.
 With The Hinterlands she co-wrote the acclaimed party/play Isaac Newton is Our DJ, and Manifest Destiny!
 (There was blood on the saddle).
 From there she moved to New York, where she collaborated with several companies including Mud/Bone Collective as a co-writer on Star Alarm, TeatroIATI on La Strada, and interned with PunchDrunk’s immersive smash hit Sleep No More.
-Norah then went on to tour as a performer in Italy with Caravan Stage Theatre’s Uprising! and finally returned to Canada where she began to collaborate with several Toronto-based companies.
 Norah has assisted in co-creating 5-time Dora nominated The Double with BadNewDays (co-produced with the Tarragon Theatre), Dora-nominated The Tale of a T-Shirt with FIXTPoint Theatre, Bloody Family with Philip McKee (in association with The Theatre Centre), and The Stranger with DopoLavoroTeatrale (Summerworks 2014).
 Norah co-wrote, created, and performed in Mouthpiece which premiered at The Theatre Centre April, 2015.
 Mouthpiece has since received nine Dora nominations, three wins, the Toronto Theatre Critics Award for Best Canadian Play, a National tour, two runs at Buddies in Bad Times Theatre, a private showing in Los Angeles sponsored by Jodie Foster, an International tour starting with the Edinburgh Fringe Festival where it won multiple awards, and it has just been adapted into a feature film with acclaimed Canadian director, Patricia Rozema.
-Currently Norah is developing Quote Unquote’s next show – an all female Rock opera.
+Currently Norah is developing Quote Unquote’s next show - Now You See Her.

 Photographer: Brooke Wedlock